Docs / Functions

 Functions

 Functions are the backbone of kex.
-They can be single expressions or do … end blocks, and they compose through Uniform Function Call Syntax.
+They can be single expressions or do … end blocks, and they compose through function chaining.

 Signatures